swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 )
 ```

 This call triggers all the decoding that we discussed earlier, and if any of the decoding, or distributed func/var resolution fails this call will throw.
 Otherwise, once all decoding has successfully been completed, the arguments are passed through the buffer to a distributed method accessor that actually performs the local method invocation.
-Once the method returns, its results are moved into the handler where the actor system takes over in order to send a reply to the remote caller - completing the remote call!
+Once the method returns, its results are moved into the handler where the actor system takes over in order to send a reply to the remote caller — completing the remote call!

 Internally, the execute distributed thunk heavily relies on the lookup and code generated by the compiler for every `distributed func` which we refer to as **distributed method accessor thunk**.
 This thunk is able to decode incoming arguments using the `InvocationDecoder` and directly apply the target function, all while properly handling generics and other important aspects of function invocations.
 It is the distributed method accessor thunk that must be located using the "target identifier" when we handle an incoming the remote call, the thunk then calls the actual target function.

 For sake of completeness, the listing below shows the distributed method accessor thunk that is synthesized by the compiler.
 The thunk contains compiler synthesized logic specific to every distributed function to locate the target function, obtain the expected parameter types and use the passed in decoder to decode the arguments to finally pass them to the final function application.

-The thunk can be thought of in terms of this abstract example, however it cannot be implemented like this because of various interactions with the generic system as well as how emissions (function calls) actually work.
+The thunk can be thought of in terms of this abstract example.
+However, it cannot be implemented like this because of various interactions with the generic system as well as how emissions (function calls) actually work.
 Distributed method accessor thunks are implemented directly in IR as it would not be possible to synthesize the necessary emissions in any higher level part of the compiler (!).
-Thankfully, the logic contained in those accessors is fairly straight forward and can be imagined as:
+Thankfully, the logic contained in those accessors is fairly straightforward and can be imagined as:

 ```swift
 distributed actor DA {